nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 Both `TransactionPayloadQuery` and its success response (`TransactionPayload` with the transaction payload) MUST only be sent over an authenticated connection.

-The local node MUST respond with an empty `TransactionPayload` message (for a private transaction) in the following situations:
+The local node SHOULD respond with an empty `TransactionPayload` message (for a private transaction) in the following situations:

 - When the connection is unauthenticated.
 - When the requesting party is not listed in the `pal` header.
 - When the node doesn't have the transaction payload.

 In an empty `TransactionPayload` response message the transaction reference MUST be set.
 The payload field MUST be left unset.

-This way attackers can't derive information from the local node's error response.
+See Appendix A.3 for the reasoning behind the empty `TransactionPayload` response.

 ## Appendix A: Design decisions